ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-ssl/kafka_client_consumer_ssl.md

 # Kafka client - Consumer SSL/TLS

 This shows how the SSL encryption is done in the `kafka:Consumer`.
+For this, provide `kafka:SecureSocket` with the relevant values and `kafka:SecurityProtocol` as `kafka:PROTOCOL_SSL` in the `kafka:ConsumerConfiguration`.
+Use this when the Kafka server is secured with SSL.

 ::: code kafka_client_consumer_ssl.bal :::